DanMorriss/music-theory-quiz/README.md

 - Add in the username to various displays.
 - You need to answer 20 corect question in total to unlock the advanced game.
 This means that if you unlock the intermediate game but start it with 0, you need to answer 20 correct questions instead of 10.
 - Pop up window needs to be responsve.
+- The highscores are not added when the close 'x' is clicked during a game.
+I need to implament a popup warning.
+- The home button is not working from the game over screen.
+- Unsername validation.
+Do not allow an empty username.